mihaelpuljak/one-click-hugo-cms/site/content/products/_index.md

       price: call.
     - description: We will develop custom solution and integrate it with your systems.
       items:
-        - 'Offering full turnkey XR Solutions using latest hardware: Magic Leap'
+        - Offering full turnkey XR Solutions targetting latest hardware
-        - Hololens
-        - NReal
+        - Working along with you from kick-start to delivery of your project.
-        - Mobile AR
+        - Remote collaboration.
       plan: Development
       price: call.
 ---